ServiceNowDevProgram/example-instancescan-checks/README.md

 ## Category: Manageability

+### Inactive User Check : Catalog Item
+We should ensure that inactive users are removed from being assigned as Catalog item owners.

 ###Avoid gs.log()Statement
 Use Logging Levels: Instead of gs.log(), consider using more appropriate logging levels, such as: gs.info() for informative messages.